phparkitect/arkitect/README.md

     ->that(new ResideInOneOfTheseNamespaces('App\Controller'))
     ->should(new Extend('App\Controller\AbstractController'))
     ->because('we want to be sure that all controllers extend AbstractController');

+You can add multiple parameters, the violation will happen when none of them match
 ```

 ### Has an attribute (requires PHP >= 8.0)